mathphreak/node-steamcmd/readme.md

 The directory to use when downloading and running `steamcmd` itself.
 Defaults to `steamcmd_bin` in the same directory where this package is installed.

+## Testing

+The tests run in parallel and do a significant amount of downloading and IO.
+If you're running programs that scan downloaded files, like anti-virus or anti-malware (e.g. Windows Defender Realtime Protection), the test processes may run very slowly or be blocked with `EBUSY`.
+Try temporarily disabling such programs while running the tests.

 ## License